Working with Vulnerable People Registration in the ACT: A Guide for Foster Carers

 The WWVP registration is the ACT Government's pre-employment screening tool for anyone working with, or in contact with, children and vulnerable adults.
 It is governed by the Working with Vulnerable People (Background Checking) Act 2011 (ACT).

-For foster carers, registration is mandatory.
+For foster carers, registration is mandatory for the relevant applicant or applicants.
 It is not a judgment call by the agency — it is a statutory requirement.
-You cannot proceed with the assessment process without a valid WWVP registration card for every adult in your household, including people who are not the primary applicant but who will have regular access to children placed in your home.
+You cannot proceed with the assessment process without a valid WWVP registration for each applicant who is required to hold one, together with the household screening required for other adults who will have regular access to children placed in your home.

 Unlike a standard police check, which simply returns a list of offences, the WWVP registration is a risk assessment process.
 Access Canberra does not just check whether you have a criminal record — it evaluates the nature of any offences, how long ago they occurred, and whether they indicate a risk to vulnerable people.
 That distinction matters, and it is why the process is more involved than a simple clearance.